Josephine Hartford Bryce: Ivar Bryce

 In 1950, JoJo Douglas married her fourth husband, Englishman John Felix "Ivar" Charles Bryce, the grandson of John Pablo Bryce.
 Ivar Bryce was a former British intelligence officer, co-owner of the North American Newspaper Alliance and heir to Moyns Park.
 The couple would spend considerable time in England where JoJo worked to restore the property, and where they would travel to and host parties across Europe as members of the jet set.
 While in Europe, JoJo Bryce moved many of her racing horses to England to race.

 When not residing in England, JoJo and Ivar Bryce split their time between properties in Vermont, New York, Acapulco, Newport and "Xanadu", an estate on New Providence Island, The Bahamas.
 JoJo's brother, Huntington Hartford, owned nearby Paradise Island.
-Ivar and JoJo Bryce would regularly host their close friend Ian Fleming, who based elements of his character Felix Leiter on Ivar.
+Ivar and JoJo Bryce regularly hosted their close friend Ian Fleming, who based elements of his character Felix Leiter on Ivar.
 Their lavish properties were said to have inspired several of the settings of his James Bond novels.
-On a visit to the Bryce's Black Hole Hollow Farm in Vermont, JoJo Bryce reportedly encouraged Fleming to take a trip to Saratoga Springs to attend the Travers States.
-The racetrack at Saratoga would later appear in Diamonds are Forever.
+On a visit to the Bryces' Black Hole Hollow Farm in Vermont, JoJo Bryce reportedly encouraged Fleming to take a trip to Saratoga Springs to attend the Travers States.
+The racetrack at Saratoga would later appear in Diamonds Are Forever.

-JoJo's husband Ivar died in 1985, and she would die at home in New York on June 8, 1992 at age 88.
+JoJo's husband Ivar died in 1985, and she would die at home in New York on June 8, 1992, at the age of 88.